ABOUT LAUREL HOLLOW PARK

 The shape is a round scalloped rimmed form with periodic embossing.
 Marigold and Republic can be defined in those general terms and are often confused with Virginia Rose.
 To make matters worse, all three shapes were decorated with decals which are either identical or very similar.
 Shown is a comparison of the three embossed lines.

 Virginia Rose started out with one piece listed in Rhead's journals simply as a "modeled edge plate."
 Work began on the new shape on July 12, 1932.
 It would take two months and at least four revisions of the modeled edge plate before a final design was approved.
 Before a name was selected for the new line, Rhead often referred to it as "Rose Medallion" - an appropriate name for the small rose embossing.
 At first, work progressed slowly on the Rose Medallion shape since the art department was creating shapes for Orleans, and Rhead was working on patterns for Jade and other already existing lines.
 During this time, several plates, bowls, and a saucer were modeled, but it was on November 6, 1932 when Rhead notes, "Commenced modeling new shape."
-A week later on the 14th he uses the Virginia Rose name for the first time.
+A week later on the 14th, he uses the Virginia Rose name for the first time.
 It has been well documented that this name was given in honor of Virginia Rose Wells, granddaughter of W. E. Wells.

-On January 3, 1933, Rhead expressed enthusiasm for the new line in his journals writing: Virginia Rose line selling favorably, promise of good business.
+On January 3, 1933, Rhead expressed enthusiasm for the new line in his journals, writing: Virginia Rose line selling favorably, promise of good business.
 The line was expanded in the same month with the 9" baker, 10" and 9" nappies, 6" plate, large cake plate, cream soup and liner, syrup, deep plate, 8" plate, and the 15" platter.
 More pieces would follow in the months ahead such as a batter jug in March, and the 8" baker, 9" platter, and 6" fruit bowl in April.
 The last piece added to Virginia Rose was the coupe soup on August 3, 1934 - almost two years after its original conception.

 While no new pieces were added after fall of 1934, it did "pick up" some generic pieces as well as some from existing lines.
 The cable egg cup and Jade butter dish are often found in Virginia Rose sets as is the Baltimore jug and Swing salt and pepper shakers.
 Once in a while a piece of Marigold shows up in a Virginia Rose line, but this is often a mistake.
 These two shapes were made side by side and are very similar with regard to size and style.
-It is not unheard of to find a Virginia Rose cup on a Marigold saucer or a stack of eight desert plates with seven being Marigold and one Virginia Rose.
+It is not unheard of to find a Virginia Rose cup on a Marigold saucer or a stack of eight dessert plates with seven being Marigold and one Virginia Rose.

 Trade journal advertisement from January 1933.